Site Searches, Indexes, and Site Maps

 Graphical site maps

-Although less common—and perhaps less useful—graphical site maps are one type of alternative to the more common text-based versions.
+Although less common—and perhaps less useful—graphical or visual site maps are one type of alternative to the more common text-based versions.
 These graphics often look similar to the organizational charts often used by businesses to delineate the hierarchical relationships between supervisors and the people whom they supervise.
-Below is a screenshot of a graphical structural site map of a fictional company:

-The above example is probably overly simplistic, but the idea would be the same for more complex sites.
-However, one problem with graphical site maps for complex sites is that they would need large structural maps—perhaps larger than could be easily understood.
+The above example is relatively simple.
+One problem with graphical site maps for complex sites is that they would need large structural maps—perhaps larger than could be easily understood.

 There are many ways of representing a site's organization graphically.
 Photos or graphics could be used in the headings to group and illustrate concepts.
 Circles or boxes could be drawn around related pages.
 A furniture store could use a floor plan of a house to organize the names or photos of different types of furniture.
-All of the links to kitchen items could literally be placed in the diagram's kitchen.
-Items for the family room could be listed in the diagram's family room, and so on.
+All of the links to kitchen items could literally be placed in the diagram's kitchen, and so on.
 This type of concept can be quite powerful when used carefully and when tested for usability.
 The creativity involved in thinking up ideas such as this can easily backfire though, creating a confusing mess.
 Be creative, but test solutions to ensure they work.